 Hang it up outdoors if possible – sunlight is a great natural mildew-killer!

-Preventing mildew on clothes
+Preventing mildew from appearing on clothes

 Now that you know how to get rid of mildew on fabric, you don’t have to worry too much if it crops up again.
 But with a few precautions, you can save yourself the effort.
 Here are a few things to keep in mind when you’re doing laundry: